markuswoerle/tum-iwb_module-2/README.md

 - soc.m

 ### Input file
-The following file contains the input data that is visualized in the paper:
+The following file contains the input data of the case study described in the paper:
 - hydrogen_demand_profile.csv

 ### Output files
-The following files contain the results data that is visualized in the paper:
+The following files contain the output data of the case study described in the paper:
 - hydrogen_demand_profile_cycles.csv
 - amplitudes_single_sided_normalized.csv
 - configuration_01_electrolyzer_power.csv